Participation Program 2018

 The Grey Panthers

-2018 is a milestone for the Grey Panthers as they celebrate 30th year of being an extraordinary senior dance troupe.
+In 2018 The Grey Panthers celebrate their 30th year milestone of being an extraordinary senior dance troupe.
 Weekly classes, rehearsals and one off performances have seen the Grey Panthers become a favourite with Darwin audiences.
-We think the Grey Panthers are Australia's longest running senior dance troupe and exemplifying a core Tracks value which is our belief in dance as a whole life activity.
-2018 will see new Grey Panther work and performances in and around the city.
-Participants are community members who are 60 yrs +
+We think the Grey Panthers are Australia's longest running senior dance troupe and exemplify's a core Tracks value, which is our belief in dance as a whole life activity.

 For more information about Big Dance throughout Australia click here.

-Open auditions for Community dancer will be held in May for Tracks' next full length production, In Your Blood.
-Experienced and non-experienced performers are welcome.
+Open auditions for Community dancer were held on May 15 & 16 for Tracks' next full length production, In Your Blood.
+Experienced and non-experienced performers were welcome to audtition for either 'The Footy Team' or 'The Cricket Team'.

-Tracks Inc is assisted by the Australian Government through the Australia Council, its arts funding and advisory body; and is proudly sponsored by the Northern Territory Government.
+Tracks Inc is assisted by the Australian Government through the Australia Council, its arts funding and advisory body; and is proudly supported by the Northern Territory Government.

 Artistic Co-Directors: David McMicken and Tim Newth